 On running the above command, it will execute each line of script one by one and display the following output:

-This article demonstrates the basic initials of shell script, how to create and execute a shell script in a very simple and easy to understand manner.
+This article demonstrates the basic initials of shell script, and how to create and execute a shell script in a very simple and easy-to-understand manner.
 The user can perform each step by looking through the attached screenshots of each input command and what will be the correct output of that command.
 The article will help both professional and naive users equally.